gw0/docker-debian-cuda/README.md

 ```bash
 $ docker run -it --rm $(ls /dev/nvidia* | xargs -I{} echo '--device={}') $(ls /usr/lib/x86_64-linux-gnu/{libcuda,libnvidia}* | xargs -I{} echo '-v {}:{}:ro') gw000/debian-cuda
 ```

+Additional parameters in above commands explicitly expose your GPU devices and CUDA libraries from the host system into the container.
+The vendor specific *nvidia-docker* tool performs the same thing in a less transparent way and is incompatible with other Docker tools.

 Host system